yzerr0/webscraper-project/notes.md

 ```
 npm start
+// or the nodemon dev server
+npm run development
 ```

 axios can be used to get the **HTML** and cheerio can be used to load the **HTML's data**